 How to Make Chinese Beef and Broccoli

-- Stir together the beef and broccoli sauce, then place the sliced flank steak into it and set aside to marinate for 10 to 15 minutes.
+- Stir together the beef and broccoli marinade sauce, then place the sliced flank steak into it and set aside to marinate for 15 minutes.
+Tip: If you have longer, go for it, up to 1 hour.

 - Once that’s done, transfer the steak to a baking sheet with a slotted spoon.